MiliAnand/VSDsky130_openLane/README.md

 ![](DAY2/op10.png)

 We notice that in openLANE power distribution flow is created post floorplan, placement and CTS.
-While ASIC flow we observed that floor and pwer planning is done before placement.
+While in ASIC flow we observed that floor and pwer planning is done before placement.

+## DAY-3

+### Design library cell using Magic Layout and ngspice